joren485/blog/_drafts/aur-packages-expired-domains.md

     srcinfo = repo.commit(ref.commit).tree[".SRCINFO"].data_stream.read()

     # In this example, we just print the .SRCINFO data,
-    # but we could save them as files or in a SQLite database for further analysis.
+    # but we could save them (e.g. as files or in a database) for further analysis.
     print(package_name)
     print(srcinfo)
 ```